rabsingh/Capstone-Project/README.md

 ![Add Items](shopping_list_app/media/readme_images/Add_Item.png)

-### Items in the list can be filtered using the fiter form at top of the screen.
+### Items in the list can be filtered using the filter form at top of the screen.

 ![Filter Shopping List](shopping_list_app/media/readme_images/Filter.png)